dstuemk/crazyflie-clients-python/docs/functional-areas/cfloader.md

     Flashing 1 of 2 to stm32 (fw): 76435 bytes (75 pages) ..........10..........10..........10..........10..........10..........10..........10.....5
     Flashing 2 of 2 to nrf51 (fw): 25151 bytes (25 pages) .1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1
     Reset in firmware mode ...

-## AI-deck examples

-The AI-deck should be mounted on the Crazyflie when running the cfloader.

-Flash a new firmware to the ESP on the AI-deck:

-    crazyflie-clients-python$ bin/cfloader flash myApp.bin deck-bcAI:esp-fw -w radio://0/30/2M
-    Reset to bootloader mode ...
-    | 4% Writing to bcAI:esp deck memory
-    / 9% Writing to bcAI:esp deck memory
-    - 14% Writing to bcAI:esp deck memory
-    \ 19% Writing to bcAI:esp deck memory

-Flash a new firmware to the GAP8 on the AI-deck:

-    crazyflie-clients-python$ bin/cfloader flash myApp.bin deck-bcAI:gap8-fw -w radio://0/30/2M
-    Reset to bootloader mode ...
-    Skipping bcAI:esp
-    | 4% Writing to bcAI:gap8 deck memory
-    / 9% Writing to bcAI:gap8 deck memory
-    - 14% Writing to bcAI:gap8 deck memory
-    \ 19% Writing to bcAI:gap8 deck memory
-    ...